 - A Mini Measuring Cup.
 I picked this cute little shot glass up a few years ago on a whim.
 It measures tablespoons, teaspoons, ounces and milliliters.
 I find it much handier than measuring spoons.
 One handy little cup for all those different types of measures.
 I love it.

 Ok, let me hear from you in the comments section below.

 Disclosure: This post contains affiliate links.
 I recommend only products that I have used and that I love.
 If you were to click on a link and purchase an item through that click Flo’s Kitchen Blog may receive a percentage of the sales price.
 This revenue helps support Flo’s Kitchen.

 There is nothing like New Mexico green chile.
 It’s not like jalapeños or habanero peppers.
 The first thing you taste is not just heat, it’s flavor.
-This type of salsa in New Mexico is like ketchup anywhere else.
+New Mexico Greene Chile Salsa is like ketchup anywhere else.
 You can put it on almost anything.
 Eggs, chicken, vegetables, hamburgers, burritos, enchiladas, the list goes on.
 Check out my New Mexico Frittata, to get started.
-Continue Reading

 I am a salsaholic.
 If I had to choose my last meal, salsa and chips would be included.
 But then there is the guilt.
 Those chips are so fattening.
 Well, this cold soup is my guilt free solution.
 It really is a liquid salad that stays good in the fridge for days.
 I love it for a quick snack or lunch.
 There is nothing more refreshing on a hot summer day.